-- Northstar Digital Literacy Assesses digital skills through online modules and provides classroom curriculum and self-directed online learning. - AmeriCorps VISTA- Literacy for All and Digital Literacy Two tracks/cohorts that engage VISTA members to design and carry out literacy initiatives in partnership with schools and community organizations. - Advocacy Mobilizes to influence policy and legislation around the literacy cause. - Curriculum & Resources Searchable online library of literacy curriculum and teaching tools. - Journeys An anthology of adult student writing with accompanying classroom resources. - Literacy Strategies Consulting services to help organizations launch and develop literacy programming. - Open Door Collective Combats poverty through literacy education, policy and research.
+- Northstar Digital Strategies Providing a leading-edge online platform to assess and build digital skills along with curriculum and self-directed online learning.
+Establishes digital literacy standards and informs policy and funding opportunities across the country. - AmeriCorps VISTA- Literacy for All and Digital Literacy Two tracks/cohorts that engage VISTA members to design and carry out literacy initiatives in partnership with schools and community organizations. - Advocacy Mobilizes to influence policy and legislation around the literacy cause. - Curriculum & Resources Searchable online library of literacy curriculum and teaching tools. - Journeys An anthology of adult student writing in its 34th year with accompanying classroom resources for Adult Basic Education instructors. - Literacy Strategies Consulting services to help organizations launch and develop literacy programming. - Open Door Collective Combats poverty through literacy education, policy, and research.